Beyond the Dirac Delta: Mitigating Diversity Collapse in Reinforcement Fine-Tuning for Versatile Image Generation: Related Work

-\paragraph{Diversity in Image Generation.} Maintaining generation diversity has long been a central challenge in the field of image synthesis~\citep{zhang2024large,dombrowski2025image}.
-The standard remedy to preserve diversity is using KL regularization to constrain the deviation from the base model~\citep{zhai2025mira,ye2025data}, which can degrade the model's versatility in learning new content~\citep{hong2026margin}. \citet{barcelo2024avoiding} proposes a hierarchical approach to preserve high-level diversity by only fine-tuning the low-level features at later denoising timesteps. \citet{miao2024training} fine-tunes diffusion models using only a diversity reward to enhance generation diversity, while requiring a set of unbiased images for reference.
+\mypara{Diversity in Image Generation.} Maintaining generation diversity has long been a central challenge in the field of image synthesis~\citep{zhang2024large,dombrowski2025image}.
+The standard remedy to preserve diversity is using KL regularization to constrain the deviation from the base model~\citep{zhai2025mira,ye2025data}, which can degrade the model's versatility in learning new content~\citep{hong2026margin}. \citet{barcelo2024avoiding} propose a hierarchical approach to preserve high-level diversity by only fine-tuning the low-level features at later denoising timesteps. \citet{miao2024training} fine-tunes diffusion models using only a diversity reward to enhance generation diversity, while requiring a set of unbiased images for reference.
 Another line approaches the problem by adopting various sampling strategies at inference time, such as condition-annealed sampling~\citep{sadat2024cads}, annealed importance guidance~\citep{jena2025elucidating}, and combined generation~\citep{sorokin2025imagerefl}.
 However, these methods rely on hand-tuned heuristics for guided sampling and fail to address the fundamental problem of diversity collapse during RL fine-tuning.

-DiverseGRPO~\citep{liu2025diversegrpo} and GARDO~\citep{he2025gardo} are concurrent works closely related to our method.
-DiverseGRPO uses spectral clustering to identify novel visual modes and enforces stronger early-stage KL constraints to preserve diversity.
-GARDO mitigates reward hacking by penalizing uncertain samples more with a gated KL scheme, and reweights the advantages of high-quality samples with a diversity-based multiplier.
+DiverseGRPO~\citep{liu2025diversegrpo} and GARDO~\citep{he2025gardo} are representative concurrent efforts that address diversity preservation in RL fine-tuning.
+DiverseGRPO preserves diversity via spectral clustering and stronger early-stage KL constraints, while GARDO mitigates reward hacking using gated KL penalties and diversity-weighted advantage reweighting.
 In contrast, we delve into the curse of diversity collapse within the KL-constrained paradigm, tackling the challenge through a systematic framework spanning sampling, prompting, and optimization.